5 Black Five Black Designers You Should Know

 A Historical Seamstress

-Ann Lowe was an American fashion designer, and best known for designing the ivory silk wedding dress worn by Jacqueline Bouvier when she married John F. Kennedy in 1953.
+Ann Lowe was an American fashion designer best known for designing the ivory silk wedding dress worn by Jacqueline Bouvier when she married John F. Kennedy in 1953.
 Ann’s mother and grandmother were skilled dressmakers who sewed for wealthy families in Alabama.
-Ann’s family taught her how to sew at the early age of five.
-During her childhood, passing the time, she became better at her craft of sewing from patterns and playing with different fabrics.
+Her family taught her to sew when she was just five years old.
+As a child, she strengthened her skills by experimenting with patterns and fabrics.
 She learned to use her talents for a career, taking over her family’s business.

 As a Black woman working in the mid-20th century, Lowe faced both racial and financial barriers while building her career.
-After a terrible flood in her workroom ruined Jacqueline’s wedding dress.
-Anne was working tirelessly on Lowe’s project, which projected a $700 profit, but the job actually resulted in a $2,000 loss.
+After a flood in her workroom damaged Jacqueline Bouvier’s wedding dress, Lowe worked tirelessly to remake it before the ceremony.
+The project, expected to bring in a $700 profit, instead resulted in a $2,000 loss for Lowe.
 Despite these challenges, she continued to design high-end couture gowns, often for wealthy white clients who did not publicly credit her work.
-In most cases, her work was minimized, or she suffered financial losses because she did not recoup most of her profits.
+In many cases, her work went uncredited, and she struggled to recover financially from major commissions.

-Despite all she’s been through, she never stopped doing what she loved, creating dresses.
+Despite these setbacks, Lowe continued designing couture gowns throughout her career.
+Her story reflects the persistence required of many Black designers working in segregated industries.
 Like many underrecognized designers of her time, Lowe’s legacy wasn’t just about the garments she created, but in the barriers she broke simply by continuing to create.
 Her story is a reminder that you shouldn’t let anything stop you from achieving your dreams.

 You can find her work permanently archived at institutions like The Met and the National Museum of African American History and Culture.